boombatower/drupal-appengine/sites/all/modules/google_appengine/README.txt

     integration to function properly.
 The standard mechanisms for controlling the file system setup (admin/config/media/file-system) can be used and file fields can be stored within one of the default stream wrappers.

+    File MIME types are determined by DrupalLocalStreamWrapper::getMimeType() which consults file_mimetype_mapping() for a mapping of extensions to MIME types.
+The type is included in the stream context when writing files to GCS and as such the file will be served with the assigned MIME type.

+- Task Queues

+    Implements DrupalQueueInterface to be backed by App Engine Push Queues.
+The PHP implementation provided by App Engine does not currently support Pull Queues which limits the use.
+Instead of being able to back all Drupal queues only those defined by hook_cron_queue_info() can be backed by App Engine since they are implemented in a manor compatible with Push Queues.
+Enable the 'App Engine - Push Task Queues' module which will swap the implementation for all empty cron queues.
+If a cron queue has items simply run cron until it is empty and then clear cache and the implementation will be swapped.
+To know if you hit this case simply check watchdog log.

 - Drupal core patch (root/core.patch)